MBerry97/shopping-cart/README.md

 See the live version [here](https://shoppingcart-demo.netlify.app/)

+Side note - this is a work in progress and new features will be added.

 ## Future additions

 1. A choice of multiple items.
 (A hosted back-end that holds item data in which I can make requests to)